coralogix/workshops/docs/otel/dotnet-windows/index.md

 ## 1. OTEL Collector Installation
 You can download the collector from the [OpenTelemetry Collector releases page](https://github.com/open-telemetry/opentelemetry-collector/releases).
 Download the file for your platform (in this case, Windows) and version (e.g. v0.75.0).

-You can use this [config](Example/Collector/config.yaml) as a template for you OTEL collector config.
+Use the following example from this repo a template for the OTEL collector config:
+`~/workshops/workshops/otel/dotnet-windows/Collector/config.yaml`

-In the config.yaml, adjust the domains and your Coralogix private key shown in the snippet below.
+In `config.yaml` adjust the domains and your Coralogix private key shown in the snippet below.
 Also define your application & subsystem name tags.

 References:
 - [Coralogix Endpoints](https://coralogix.com/docs/coralogix-endpoints/)